obhi-d/ouly/docs/source/ecs.rst

 Introduction
 -----------
-The ACL Entity Component System (ECS) is a high-performance, template-based implementation designed for efficient game and simulation development.
+The OULY Entity Component System (ECS) is a high-performance, template-based implementation designed for efficient game and simulation development.
 It provides a flexible and type-safe way to manage entities, components, and their relationships.

 Key Features
 -----------